JerrellJ5/azure-network-protocols/README.md

 <h2>Network concepts and tools</h2>

 - DNS
-- Ip Address
+- DHCP
 - Wireshark

 <h2>Operating Systems Used </h2>

-- Windows 10 (21H2)
+- Windows 10

 <h2>What are these internet protocols and tools</h2>

 - What is DNS
-- What is IP Address
+- What is DHCP
 - What is WireShark

 <h2>Actions and Observations</h2>